connexcs/docs/docs/customer-portal/authentication.md

 ___

 ### IP Authentication Audit Log
 After IP Authentication has been setup, click on the IP to view configuration.
-At the top of the Authentication page you can click "View Audit Log" to view changes specific to these settings.
+At the top of the Authentication pag, select "View Audit Log" to view changes specific to these settings.

 ## SIP User Authentication
 When **SIP Authentication** is enabled, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required".
 This message includes a 'nonce' (a uniquely randomly generated number, which has been hashed).
 Your switch will send appropriate authentication information to ConnexCS, which will connect the call.